 - Street or illegal drug addiction

 Although all of these examples are vague, they are a way to understand how one addiction is often closely related to another addiction.
-People who are prone to addiction in any sense need to be wary of accidentally creating a new addiction through their first.
+People prone to addiction in any sense need to be wary of accidentally creating a new addiction through their first.

 One of the easiest ways to find out if you have an addiction is to ask the people around you.
 Often, they will notice your addiction before you do.
-If you or the people around you think you have an addiction, then you should seek out treatment.
+If you or the people around you think you have an addiction, you should seek treatment.

 Many people feel like because they are addicts, they do not deserve help.
 Unfortunately, our society has created a stigma around addiction that makes people who need help feel like they do not deserve it.
 That is simply not true.
 Anyone who needs help deserves to get help.
 It doesn’t matter who you are or what you have been through.
 Everyone is a human being and deserves to be treated as such.